micro-ROS/micro-ROS.github.io/_docs/overview/features/index.md

  <p class="feature_title">&#9745; Long-term maintainability and interoperability<span class="three_dots"> (...)</span></p>
  <div class="feature_description">
   <p>Micro-ROS is made up of well-established components: Famous open-source RTOSs, a standardized middleware, and the standard ROS 2 Client Support Library (rcl).
 In this way, the amount of micro-ROS-specific code was minimized for long-term maintainability.
 At the same time, the micro-ROS stack preserves the modularity of the standard ROS 2 stack.
 Micro-ROS can be used with a custom middleware layer - and thus standard - or a custom ROS client library.</p>
-  <p>Furthermore, by the [System-Of-Systems Synthesizer](https://soss.docs.eprosima.com/) (SOSS), a fast and lightweight <a href="https://www.omg.org/spec/DDS-XTypes">OMG DDS-XTYPES standard</a> integration tool, further middleware protocols can be connected.
+  <p>Furthermore, by the <a href="https://soss.docs.eprosima.com/">System-Of-Systems Synthesizer</a> (SOSS), a fast and lightweight <a href="https://www.omg.org/spec/DDS-XTypes">OMG DDS-XTYPES standard</a> integration tool, further middleware protocols can be connected.
 For example, we have developed the SOSS-FIWARE and SOSS-ROS2 System-Handles, which connect ROS 2 and micro-ROS with the <a href="https://www.fiware.org/">FIWARE Context Broker</a> by the NGSIv2 (Next Generation Service Interface) standard by leveraging the integration capabilities of the SOSS core.</p>
  </div>
 </div>